 Investing in Bitcoin is made out to be complex even though the process is pretty seamless.
 Contrary to popular belief, as an investor, you do not have to learn how to code to turn a profit.
 That said, there are certain things you need to know before you proceed.
 Since there is no physical cash involved, investing in Bitcoin or even Ethereum presents a unique set of variables.
 Which is to say, if you’re a fan of the stock market, you should consider transitioning to cryptocurrency.

 This beginner’s guide helps you understand how blockchain technology works in 2020 and how people are leveraging it to make thousands of dollars.
-Similar to the stock market, your main goal should be to buy bitcoin at a lower price and then sell it at a margin.
+Similar to the stock market, your main goal should be to buy bitcoin in Montreal at a lower price and then sell it at a margin.
 Naturally, your investment will be prone to risk, and when it comes to trading cryptocurrency, speculation is what determines that uncertainty.
 However, as long as you know how to use a device connected to the internet, you’re good to go.

 What is Bitcoin?

 Bitcoin is essentially one of the thousands of other cryptocurrencies out there.
 This can be explained through the example of different companies in the stock market.
 In the latter, the most successful company’s stocks are the ones investors rush to buy, and this adds to their popularity.
 Unquestionably, Bitcoin has gained traction as a result of its value skyrocketing in 2018.
 The currency is susceptible to price fluctuations; simply put, if demand increases more than supply, further spikes can be expected.
 Thus, Bitcoin is heavily reliant on the cumulative faith of all investors in the market.